roblox-aurora/rbx-snapdragon/README.md

 Snapdragon
 =============
-A controller that makes a GuiObject draggable
+A controller that makes draggable GuiObjects with snapping capabilities.

 API